IanFinlayson/chai/overview.md

 ```

 Note that variables are introduced with the `var` keyword.
 This prevents the
-creation of variables accidentally by misspelling an existing variable name.
+creation of variables accidentally by misspelling an existing variable name,
+as can happen in Python.

 We can also use `let` instead to introduce constant values: